Archived American Civil Liberties Union Privacy Statement (May 7th, 2018 - March 31, 2021)

 This Online Privacy Statement describes how we treat user data collected during your visit to the ACLU site.
 The ACLU site is aclu.org, and includes all web pages whose domain name contains aclu.org, www.aclu.org, or action.aclu.org.
-This is not the online privacy statement for other ACLU websites that don’t contain these domain names – for example, our Torture Report website, www.thetorturereport.org – unless those websites link directly to this Online Privacy Statement.
+This is not the online privacy statement for other ACLU websites that don’t contain these domain names – for example, www.standwithsnowden.com – unless those websites link directly to this Online Privacy Statement.
 Neither is it the online privacy statement for other websites (e.g. blogs or social networking sites) where ACLU has a presence, such as ACLU pages on Facebook.
 Finally, this is not the online privacy statement for the websites of any ACLU affiliate organizations.
 In all of those cases, site-specific privacy terms apply, and are posted accordingly.

 The Internet, generally speaking, is not currently a private place.
 As you visit websites, use search engines, and conduct business on the Internet, many different companies and organizations are gathering information about your online behavior by tracking your searches, visits, and transactions, and then by matching that data with other information about you.
 There are some things you can do to prevent your information from being collected.
 We encourage you to read our Easy Steps Everyone Can Take to Protect Their Digital Privacy to help protect your privacy online.

 The ACLU takes many steps to protect your privacy when you visit the ACLU website.
 In order to advance our advocacy and outreach programs, and to provide you with a better experience while you are on the ACLU Site, we do allow some tracking to take place.
 How and when we do so is explained below.

 Like most websites, we may automatically receive and record information in our server logs from your browser when you visit aclu.org.
 The information that we collect with these automated methods may include your IP address, cookie information, browser type, system type, and the referring URL.